knot-system/knot-daemon/README.md

 You should routinely backup your content.
 To do so, copy these files and folders to a secure location:

 - the `config.php`.
-This contains the theme you use and other settings
+This contains the settings for this server
 - the `content/` folder.
-This contains the feeds you are subscribed to
+This contains the user(s) with their channels and feeds

 When you want to restore a backup, delete the current folders & files from your webserver, and upload your backup.
 You should also delete the `cache/` folder, so everything gets re-cached and is up to date.
 If you also want to update or reset your system, see the *Update* section above.